 The residence was completely renovated in the 1960s – and today it houses a small, one-room exhibition on the history of the dwelling.
 The Abertarff House is another one of the free Inverness attractions!

-Travel Tip: The 18th century Balnain House is another historic residence that is worth getting a glimpse of while touring Inverness.
+Top Tip: The 18th century Balnain House is another historic residence that is worth getting a glimpse of while touring Inverness.
 Built by a wealthy merchant in 1726, Balnain House was used as a hospital for wounded Hanoverian soldiers after the Battle of Culloden.
 The house is located on Huntly Street near the west end of Greig Street Bridge.

 #8 Visit the Old High Church and Cemetery

 The Old High St. Stephen’s Church is an Inverness must-see sight!
-Standing on a small hill that overlooks the River Ness, the grounds have been used as a place of worship since St. Columba introduced Christianity to the city in the year 565 AD.
+Standing on a small hill that overlooks the River Ness, the grounds have been used as a place of worship since St. Columba introduced Christianity to the city in 565 AD.

 The church yard, which is dotted with dilapidated tombstones, has a significant history, too.
 It served as an execution site for Jacobite soldiers who were captured during the Battle of Culloden.
 Pockmarks made from the bullets can still be seen on the tower base.

-Travel Tip: Outlander fans might recognize the Old High Church – as it is mentioned several times throughout the series!
+Pro Tip: Outlander fans might recognize the Old High Church – as it is mentioned several times throughout the series!

 #9 Stand in Awe of the Inverness Castle

-One of the best things to see in Inverness (and one that you can hardly miss!) is the magnificent Inverness Castle.
+One of the best things to see in Inverness (and one that you can hardly miss) is the magnificent Inverness Castle.
 Sitting on a grassy bluff above the River Ness, the castle was built in 1836, featuring a Victorian, castellated design.

 Today, the landmark castle serves as the local Sheriff’s Court.
 A tower is open to the public as the Inverness Castle Viewpoint, but it was closed during our visit due to renovation.